 What to do in retirement has become an almost universal question.
 Are you having “fun” after retiring?
 After all those years of hard work, these should be the best and happiest years of your life.
 Unfortunately, retirement can create its own challenges.

 Ever since you were a child, structure has been overlaid in your life.
 Defined school hours, rules, and exams provided the framework during those formative years.
 More expectations were imposed when you entered the work world with the added bonus of a paycheck.
-Suddenly in retirement, all the structure and stresses from external sources have been removed.
+Suddenly, after retiring, all the structure and stresses from external sources have been removed.
 Stay up until the early hours and sleep in until noon.
 You are completely free to do as you please, each and every day.
 This creates a void for many, resulting in filling the hours with mindless activities.
 At worst, it can lead to boredom, restlessness, and loss of purpose.
-Let’s discuss things to do in retirement to have more fun and be fulfilled.
+Let’s discuss some things to do to have more fun and be fulfilled.

 My wife and I decided to splurge on a cruise to celebrate her 55th birthday.
 An easy decision considering the screaming hot deal we got and escaping the snowy cold weather in December was an added bonus.

 Most travelers are friendly and we, normally, meet at least several interesting people.
 Nothing could have prepared us for what happened on that particular cruise.
 We scrambled up to the pool deck and managed to grab a couple of chairs in time for the “sail away party”.
 Before it was over, three tables had been pulled together and over a dozen strangers were rapidly becoming best friends.